 Here are a couple of brands to purchase quality satin bonnets from.
 I recently had one custom made with my blog logo and it turned out beautiful.
 (Pictured above)

 Another tool for natural hair I feel is necessary if you’re looking for volume is a hair pick.
 There are two different types to choose from: Plastic or Metal.
-I’ve tried both and from my experience, I prefer the plastic.
+I’ve tried both and from my experience, I prefer

 A plastic pick is more comfortable to use and you won’t have to worry about stabbing your scalp on accident (this has happened so many times, I was fed up with it).